jcreedcmu/pyoro/DESIGN.md

 - All entities, player and otherwise, should MOSTLY have the same physics interactions with the rest of the world.

+- The physics of the world should MOSTLY strive to exclude situations where the player is at the same place as a filled block.

 ### Low-Level Physics

 - Each entity has in its state a **impetus**, an integer valued vector